MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Data-Access.md

 ## Data read/write performance
 C/AL functions COUNT and AVERAGE formulas can use SIFT indexes.
 For more information, see [CALCSUMS Function \(Record\)](CALCSUMS-Function--Record-.md) and [CALCFIELDS Function \(Record\)](CALCFIELDS-Function--Record-.md).
 MIN and MAX formulas use SQL Server MIN and MAX functions exclusively.

- RecordIds and SQL Variant columns in a table does not prevent the use of BULK insert inserts.
+ RecordIds and SQL Variant columns in a table do not prevent the use of BULK inserts.
 For more information, see [Bulk Inserts](Bulk-Inserts.md).

 In most cases, filtering on FlowFields issues a single SQL statement.
 In earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)], filtering on FlowFields issued an SQL statement for each filtered FlowField and for each record in the table in order to calculate the filtered FlowFields.
 The exceptions in [!INCLUDE[navnow](includes/navnow_md.md)] in which filtering on FlowFields does not issue a single SQL statement are as follows:

 -   You use the ValueIsFilter option on a field and the field has a value.
 For more information about the ValueIsFilter option, see [How to: Create, View, and Edit a Calculation Formula](How-to--Create--View--and-Edit-a-Calculation-Formula.md).